How Megyn Kelly Landed Biden Accuser Tara Reade, Beating Out Fox News and CNN

 Kelly added that before Reade retained high-profile workplace harassment attorney Douglas Wigdor—an arrangement announced in a press release on Thursday—“she had no advisers, she had no lawyer, she had no PR person, she had nothing.”

-Kelly and McHugh were furiously editing and packaging the scoop on Thursday—sending out newsy clips for television outlets through a company run by former Today head booker and Matt Lauer confidant Matt Zimmerman; Kelly was hoping to post a 30-minute version of the interview late Thursday night or Friday morning on her Instagram page.
+Kelly and McHugh were furiously editing and packaging the scoop on Thursday—sending out newsy clips for television outlets through a company run by former Today head booker Matt Zimmerman; Kelly was hoping to post a 30-minute version of the interview late Thursday night or Friday morning on her Instagram page.

 Reade’s detailed description of Biden’s alleged assault—which the presumptive Democratic presidential nominee has categorically and repeatedly denied ever occurred—lasted around six minutes.